Blue Apron Now Has A Weight Watchers Meal Plan

 Meal kit delivery service Blue Apron is partnering with WW (formerly Weight Watchers) to serve up WW x Blue Apron meal kits throughout the entirety of 2019.
 Starting Dec.
 26 you can order a selection of weekly rotating healthy recipes inspired by the WW Freestyle program, and carry on getting those Weight Watchers meals delivered throughout 2019.

-Part of the Weight Watchers rebrand to WW was to remodel their Freestyle program to include less “point counting” to a more focused approach to healthy eating.
-The TL;DR version is that the program now prioritizes eating more fruits, veggies and lean proteins and cutting down on sugar and unhealthy fats, rather than counting points.
+Part of the Weight Watchers rebrand to WW was to broaden the role it plays in helping people live healthier lives.
+The Freestyle program was launched to include less “point counting” to a more focused approach to healthy eating.
+The TL;DR version is that the Freestyle program now prioritizes eating more fruits, veggies and lean proteins and cutting down on sugar and unhealthy fats, rather than counting points.

 Interestingly, this is isn’t the first time that Blue Apron has partnered with an external healthy eating program to deliver healthier meal options.
 Last year they partnered with Whole30 to deliver eight weeks of regimented recipes that contained no sugar, grains, legumes, soy or dairy.
 That partnership relaunched in September, for a short time period.